Death, Taxes, and Cyberattacks

 Many industries today are highly connected both internally and amongst suppliers, and an attack just needs a poorly protected endpoint, smartphone app, point of sale (POS) system, or digital connection somewhere along the supply chain.
 The IoT-enabled warehouse, supply chain software, or even the electric delivery van are all possible entry points of entry.
 It’s a cybercriminal’s playground and a lack of security comes at a price.

 Most companies – regardless of size and sector – are not prepared for cyberattack, even though the aftermath of costs can run high in terms of remediation, loss of business, and impact on reputation.
-SMBs are typically worst affected with 60% closing down within six months of attack.
+SMBs are typically worst affected with many not able to recover from a serious attack and ultimately having to close their doors.

 Yet, in the U.K. 29% of SMBs cancelled their cyber insurance cover in 2021 citing the rising cost of insurance premiums.
 When weighing up the risk versus cost of cover, almost a third of businesses opted to take the risk.